-Pat began his racing career in 1980 at age 8.
-Unlike most flat trackers starting at local dirt tracks, Pat began on the frozen lakes of Michigan, when his legendary Uncle Randy “BUCKO” Buchanan put him on a 1974 Yamaha GT80.
-It was not until 7 years later that Pat hit the dirt track scene running at a local half mile.
-In a few short years, BUCKO by his side, Pat went on to obtain his Professional license as a regular in what was known back then in AMA Pro Dirt Track Racing as the Pro-Am division, and won the 1990 Eastern Division USA #1 plate.
-Pat continued on to earn and carry the national number 75 for 4 years until practice riding accident caused a severe head injury, and also unfortunately ended the beginning of what could have been a very successful career.
-Move forward 20 years later, and the desire has never retired.
-The constant thought of “How do I stack up against the other riders today, eats at me everyday.”
-Now, 20 years later, Pat has re-licensed with the new national number 71, which was a strategic pick based on his birth year, and turning 50 years old later this year. “ I’m looking forward to finding out where I stand at my age by competing in the AFT Production Twins class, riding a couple of very competitive Kawasaki’s built by 2016 Champion, and current National #4, Bryan Smith's father Barry Smith.
-Pat gives major credit to Bryan and Brad Baker, for pushing him to pursue his incredible passion for riding at this level.
-Follow along on Pat’s journey on his social pages @pbracing71 as he plans to ride all 17 venues coast to coast with a vengeance and passion to get a win as one of the oldest current riders in the Progressive AFT series.
+Pat Buchanan began his racing career in 1980 at eight years old.
+Unlike most flat trackers starting at local dirt tracks, Buchanan began on the frozen lakes of Michigan, when his legendary Uncle Randy “BUCKO” Buchanan put him on a 1974 Yamaha GT80.
+It was not until seven years later that he hit the dirt track scene running at a local half mile.
+In a few short years, with BUCKO by his side, Buchanan went on to obtain his professional license as a regular in what was known back then in AMA Pro Dirt Track Racing as the Pro-Am division, and won the 1990 Eastern Division USA #1 plate.
+He continued on to earn and carry the national number #75 for four years until a practice accident caused a severe head injury, which unfortunately ended the beginning of what could have been a very successful career.
+Move forward twenty years later, and the desire has never retired.
+Buchanan returned to the sport with the new national number #71, which was a strategic pick based on his birth year.
+Buchanan gives major credit to Bryan Smith and Brad Baker for pushing him to pursue his incredible passion for riding at this level.
+Buchanan invites race fans to follow the journey of one of the sport’s oldest active competitors on his social pages @pbracing71.

 |Note: Scroll to view full information.|